vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/md-enhance.md

 ::: tip

-If you don’t need this feature, please set to `false`.
+If you don't need this feature, please set to `false`.

 :::